ksatirli/code-quality-for-terraform/README.md

 ![CLI command: tflint](images/tflint.gif)

 This repository includes a sample [.tflint.hcl](https://github.com/ksatirli/code-quality-for-terraform/blob/main/.tflint.hcl) configuration that may serve as a starting point for your own ruleset.

+### Using GitHub Actions

+GitHub Actions are enabled by default on any GitHub Repository.

+This repository includes two workflow definition files in [.github/workflows/](https://github.com/ksatirli/code-quality-for-terraform/tree/expands-readme/.github/workflows) that may serve as a starting point for your own workflows.

 ## Author Information